-Our primary income-producing activities are associated with the pursuit and recovery of proceeds related to Claims recovery rights that the Company obtains through CCRAs, in which we become the owner of those rights.
-As such, this income is not generated from the transfer of control of goods or services to customers, but through the proceeds realized from perfection of Claims recoveries from rights we hold outright.
-We recognize Claims recovery income based on a gain contingency model that is, when the amounts are reasonably certain of collection.
+Our primary income-producing activities are associated with the pursuit and recovery of proceeds related to Claims recovery rights that the Company obtains through CCRAs, which are irrevocably assigned to us.
+As such, this income is not generated from the transfer of control of goods or services to customers, but through the proceeds realized from perfection of Claims recoveries from rights we own.
+We recognize Claims recovery income based on a gain contingency model; that is, when the amounts are reasonably certain of collection.
 This typically occurs upon reaching a binding settlement or arbitration with the counterparty or when the legal proceedings, including any appellate process, are resolved.

 In some cases, we would owe an additional payment to the original assignor in connection with the realized value of the recovery right.
 Claims recovery income is recognized on a gross basis, as we are entitled to the full value of recovery proceeds and make payment to the original assignor similar to a royalty arrangement.
-Such payments to prior owners are recognized as cost of Claims recovery in the same period the Claims recovery income is recognized.
+Such payments to our Assignors are recognized as cost of Claims recovery in the same period the Claims recovery income is recognized.